 For example, the Ottawa Personal Decision Guide from the Ottawa Hospital Research Institute, an affiliate of the University of Ottawa, is a patient decision aid that can help you make better decisions by providing information about options and outcomes, and also by clarifying your personal values.

-Patient decision aids are designed to complement, rather than replace, counselling from your physician on just about any health or social decision.
-They’re even available online in Spanish and Japanese versions.
+Patient decision aids are designed to complement, rather than replace, counseling from your physician on just about any health or social decision.

 The Foundation for Informed Medical Decision Making insists that it is the ethical right of all patients to be informed and involved in all health care decisions: